PufferFinance/PufferPool/docs/PufferProtocol.md

 *Effects*:
 * Stores the new full withdrawal root on-chain, mapped to `blockNumber`
-* Moves all full withdrawal ETH living on strategy contracts back to the PufferPool and WithdrawalPool, corresponding to the `withdrawalPoolRate`, set by governance
+* Moves all full withdrawal ETH living on module contracts back to the PufferPool and WithdrawalPool, corresponding to the `withdrawalPoolRate`, set by governance

 *Requirements*:
 * Must be called by Guardians
-* Must provide a full withdrawal amount per each strategy address passed into this function's parameters
+* Must provide a full withdrawal amount per each module address passed into this function's parameters

 #### `proofOfReserve`